For my thoughts are not your thoughts, neither are your ways my ways, says the LORD. (Taurat, Shaya 55:8)

 Mankind needs divine guidance.
-The Lord Almighty revealed his Word through the prophets so that we could learn his ways.
-However, some things about the Lord’s ways are difficult for us to understand, as the above verse implies by Him saying “my thoughts are not your thoughts.”
+Allah revealed his Word through the prophets so that we could learn his ways.
+However, some things about God’s ways are difficult for us to understand, as the above verse implies when it says, “my thoughts are not your thoughts.”
 An example of this difficulty is found in the following prophecy from the holy Zabur of Prophet Dawud (pbuh), revealed about 1000 BCE (“before the common era” or “before the birth of Christ”):

-So who is speaking in these verses–the prophet Dawud or is it someone else?
-This passage teaches several things about this unnamed individual.
+Who is speaking in these verses–the prophet Dawud or is it someone else?
+Whoever it is, the passage teaches several things about him.
 First, he delights to do God’s will.
 Second, he has the Taurat within his heart, and third, he proclaimed the Injil, that is, he told the Good News of how to be right with God.
 Who is this person?
 Perhaps Al-Kitab itself can answer the question.
 In all of Al-Kitab, there is only one person of whom all these things are explicitly taught.
 As it is written in the holy Quran:

 You search Al-Kitab, because you think that in its writings you have eternal life; and these are they which testify about me.
 (Injil, John 5:39)